sakhee-17/sakhee-17.github.io/cv.md

 ****

 #### WORK

+#### INTERN: Science Activity Center, Indian Institute for Science Education and Research (IISER), Pune
+##### February 2020 - March 2021

+Science Writing: I worked on the writing and editing of the description or explanation of the scientific concepts applied in each activity or its explanatory video developed by SAC in order to convey the science accurately as well as to generate curiosity and encourage further exploration about that concept.

+Curriculum Development: I worked on a project funded by Tata Technologies to train local teachers in incorporating hands-on activities in their classrooms.
+As part of the core team, I participated in the development of activity-based lesson plans covering the different science and mathematics topics introduced and studied in grades 6-10

 ##### Science Writer The Wire, India
 ###### June 2019 - present
-I write science articles for The Wire on a freelance basis.

 ##### Resident Assistant, Department of Residence Life
 ###### August 2015 - May 2018
-I worked as a peer leader or Resident Assistant (RA) in the on-campus residence halls at Florida Institute of Technology.
-I was responsible for safety, security, and discipline in my residence area.
-I organized and promoted socially, culturally, and educationally enriching programs and events for students, as well as evaluated and interviewed candidates applying to be RAs.
-As part of the Residence Life Sustainability Committee (RLSC), I worked on projects aiming for maximum sustainability on campus.
-I was awarded the Resident Assistant of the Year Award for the year 2017-2018.
-A more detailed portfolio of my work as an RA can be found in the ResLife section.

-##### Student Blogger Office of Marketing & Communications August
+##### <a href="https://news.fit.edu/author/sbhure2013/">Student Blogger</a> Office of Marketing & Communications August
 ###### 2015 - December 2016
-I wrote blogs for Florida Institute of Technology?s digital magazine in the Panther Voices section.
-Florida Tech adAstra: Sakhee Bhure

 ****